CoryG89/CamMan.js/README.md

 CamMan.js
 ===========
-A JavaScript library and event-based API for managing and accessing the webcam and microphone using WebRTC.
-CamMan.js has no external dependencies and relies only on the browser to work.
+A JavaScript library for managing and accessing webcam and mic data using the open WebRTC spec.
+WebRTC.
+CamMan.js has no external dependencies and includes shims for cross browser support exposing a simplified interface and event-based API.
 Originally based on [**`leemachin/say-cheese`**][say-cheese].
 Enhanced to support multiple canvas video output.
-Manipulation can be applied differently on multiple canvases rendering the same source video.
+Each canvas may then be manipulated separately.

-Check out the [**example demo**][demo] to see what you can do very easily.
+Check out the Photobooth [**example app**][demo] to see what you can do very easily with CamMan.js.
+You can also run the [**QUnit tests**][tests] if you so choose.
+The minified source code `CamMan.min.js` weighs in at 3.7 KB.

 Setup
 -----